MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner.md

     For the remaining settings on this pane, do not change them for this initial configuration, but keep them as **Content scan job default**.
 This means that the data repository inherits the settings from the content scan job.

     Select **Save**.

+> [!IMPORTANT]
+> While the local file system can be scanned, this configuration is not recommended for production deployments and can **only** be used in single node clusters.
+Scanning of local folders by multi-node clusters is not supported.
+If you need to scan a folder on the local file system, we recommend creating a share, and scanning it using a network URL.

 10. If you want to add another data repository, repeat steps 8 and 9.